cropgeeks/hpc-help/gpu.rst

 The cluster contains two nodes with **Nvidia Tesla V100 GPU** co-processors to accelerate CPUs for general-purpose scientific and engineering computing.

-- ``jaws`` contains a single card with 16GB of dedicated GPU memory
+- ``jaws`` contains a single card with 16 GB of dedicated GPU memory
-- ``thanos`` contains dual cards, each with 32GB of dedicated GPU Memory
+- ``thanos`` contains dual cards, each with 32 GB of dedicated GPU Memory

 Each card has 5,120 **CUDA** processing cores and 640 **Tensor** cores.
 CUDA is Nvidia's parallel computing platform and API for general GPU processing, whereas Tensor cores are specifically intended to speed up the training of neural networks.